 As we’re trying to be organic, instead of sprays or chemicals, we recommend using electronic repellents, which sound a high pitch noise when motion is detected.

-With an area picked, it’s time to build some beds.
+With an area picked for your organic vegetable garden, it’s time to build some beds.
 You have two options, in-ground and above-ground.
 There’s no advantage as each requires a different amount of work.

 In-ground beds can be marked out using string and pegs or wood battens.
 You can easily rake them over and change the layout each year.

 Whereas above ground beds range from DIY solutions to pre-built wooden and metal containers from a local gardening store.
 Both of which require filling with soil.
 As these beds are moveable, if next year you plan to grow flowers then you can move the bed into a more suitable position.

 Having settled on the type of beds you’ll be using, now is the time to get your hands dirty.
 For above ground beds, you will want to fill them with soil and then use a hand tiller to loosen the dirt and break apart clumps.

 For in-ground beds, you’ll want to mark and dig them out.
 It’s worth doing a DIY soil test as this will reveal which nutrients are deficient in your soil and the type of soil you have.
 The results will also provide suggestions for how to improve your soil.

 For both types of beds, make sure you turn the soil.
 This adds air and break apart clumps.
 Also you’ll want to remove weeds.

 As we’re trying to start an organic vegetable garden, if you’re adding or topping up soil, then it’s worth using organic garden soil.